 And once our customers find our educational materials, we make it dead simple for them to find the next step.

 We ignore the objection that exposing our training in public forums will give our competitors an edge.
 Bringing education to the masses will give our companies a competitive advantage.
 We’ll win by out-educating the competitors.

 Modern Customer Educators don’t shy away from marketing what we’ve created, and driving attention to high-value content that is undiscovered.

 We think in funnels, like marketers.
 After all, what’s a common instructional model like Kirkpatrick’s Four Levels of Evaluation if not a funnel?
 They reacted well, but did they learn?
 Okay, they learned, but did they apply it?
 Now they applied the skills, but did it drive actual results?

 We think in value propositions, like marketers.
 After all, what’s a well-designed learning objective if not a value proposition for the learner?
 By the end of this course, you’ll be able to solve a real problem that you’re experiencing in the world.

 We’re not afraid to be provocative.
 We’re not afraid to think differently.
-This is how we move Customer Education forward and give our customers an edge.
+This is how we move our Customer Education Strategy forward and give our customers an edge.

 This is just the start